The Programme

 Cultural Programme (Round 1)

 Discover Europe’s heritage and institutions in one inspiring experience.
-This programme offers a guided visit to the BELvue Museum, exploring Belgium’s history and identity, or an immersive role-playing game at the Parlamentarium, the European Parliament’s visitor centre.
+This programme offers a guided visit to the BELvue Museum, exploring Belgium’s history and identity, an immersive role-playing game at the Parlamentarium, the European Parliament’s visitor centre, or a guided tour of the permanent exhibition at the House of European History.

 10:30 - 13:00